YensZAF/js-tutorial-projects/README.md

 ## Notes:

-> Below are links to the wiki of important takeaways from the course that I'll use for future reference.
+> Below are links to my wiki of important takeaways from the course that I'll use for future reference.

 [**1.
 Javascript Basics**](https://github.com/YensZAF/js-tutorial-projects/wiki/Javascript-Basics "Javascript Basics")